 • If a driver has medical coverage under more than one automobile insurance policy, claims for treatments for car accident-related injuries can be filed against each policy.
 This provision of Sec.
 38.2-2201 applies only to drivers of personal-use vehicles (i.e., no company cars or trucks) and to policies that cover four or fewer vehicles.

-Med pay covers bills that are also to be paid on by the liability policy of a driver in another car who has caused a wreck.
-In that case, the at-fault driver’s insurer still has to pay the full amount the at-fault driver’s bills, and the company does not pay less because the injured person who was not at fault had his or her own medical payments coverage.
+Med pay covers bills that are also to be paid by the liability policy of a driver in another car who has caused a wreck.
+In that case, the at-fault driver’s insurer still has to pay the full amount of the at-fault driver’s bills, and the company does not pay less because the injured person who was not at fault had his or her own medical payments coverage.

 This broad liability often makes insurance companies reluctant to encourage drivers to purchase medical coverage.
 Insurance companies may “undersell” medical coverage because the coverage is optional under Virginia law.
 Still, it is wise for any driver to insist on having this coverage.
 It is also a good deal for the consumer.